AFM-SPM/TopoStats/.github/ISSUE_TEMPLATE/bug_report.md

 **Output**

-If applicable please include the output error, this can be a copy and paste of the output (preferable) or a screenshot.
+If applicable please include the output error, this can be a copy and paste of the output (preferable** or a screenshot.
 If applicable, add screenshots to help explain your problem.
 Output files can be attached to this bug report.

+** TopoStats version

+Please report the version of TopoStats you are using.
+There are several ways of doing this, either with `pip` or `run_topostats`.
+Please copy and paste all output from either of the following, although the later is preferable if you have installed TopoStats from source/GitHub and are working on features.

+- `pip show topostats`
+- `run_topostats --version`

 **(Not required if using Docker) Your computer configuration (please complete the following information):**
  - OS: e.g. windows, MacOS, linux; please include OS version